Southeast Asian-Inspired Chicken Noodle Soup

 Pour the flavorful broth over cooked rice noodles, crunchy raw carrots, baby bok choy, and fresh herbs and it’s ready to serve.

-Southeast Asian-Inspired Chicken Noodle Soup
+Pho-Inspired Chicken Rice Noodle Soup

 Ingredients

-Spice Broth
+Spiced Broth

 - 1 tablespoon vegetable oil